ejl1996/Python-/README.md

 Any important comments you'd like to make about your work:

-Series of Python functions, unit tests, and flowcharts from BCIT COMP 1512 (Python) class.
+Series of Python functions and unit tests for BCIT COMP 1512 (Python) class.